 Policy 8.2.10 It is submitted that the proposal is not To ensure upon subdivision or development, that all new contrary to this objective. lots or buildings are provided with a connection to a reticulated water supply, reticulated public sewerage system, and a reticulated stormwater system, where such reticulated systems are available.
-8.3.2 Objective 2 - Costs It is submitted that the proposal is not The costs of the provision of services within a contrary to this objective or policy. development or the upgrading of services necessitated by a development (including subdivision) must be met by the developers.
-Policy 8.3.3 To require developers to meet the costs of upgrading services (including head works), which are attributable to the impacts of the development and subdivision, including where applicable: roading and access (vehicular, cyclist, pedestrian); water supply; sewage collection, treatment and disposal; stormwater collection, treatment and disposal; trade waste disposal; provision of energy; provision of telecommunications.
-8.4.2 Objective 3 - Amenity The applicants propose extensive native The maintenance or enhancement of amenity, historic plantings which will enhance heritage, and significant nature conservation values and amenity, ecology and landscape landscape character through the subdivision process. character of the area.
+8.3.2 Objective 2 - Costs It is submitted that the proposal is not The costs of the provision of services within a contrary to this objective or policy. development or the upgrading of services necessitated by contrary to and objective of poney. a development (including subdivision) must be met by the development (including subdivision) must be met by Policy 8.3.3 To require developers to meet the costs of upgrading services (including head works), which are attributable to the impacts of the development and subdivision, including where applicable: roading and access (vehicular, cyclist, pedestrian); water supply; sewage collection, treatment and disposal; stormwater collection, treatment and disposal; trade waste disposal; provision of energy; provision of telecommunications.
+8.4.2 Objective 3 - Amenity The applicants propose extensive native The maintenance or enhancement of amenity, historic plantings which will enhance the heritage, and significant nature conservation values and amenity, ecology and landscape landscape character through the subdivision process. character of the area.
 Given the AEE and Landscape Assessment, it is submitted that the proposal is not contrary to this objective.
-Policy 8.4.3.2 Considering the assessment of effects, it To ensure that physical works associated with land is submitted that the proposal is not subdivision and development avoid or mitigate the contrary to this objective. adverse impacts on the natural qualities of the environment and on areas of significant that have nature conservation value and on areas that contain historic heritage.
-Policy 8.4.3.3 For the reasons presented in To avoid or mitigate any adverse effects on visual assessment of effects, it is submitted that amenity values associated with subdivision and the proposal is not contrary to this associated development works. policy.
+Policy 8.4.3.2 Considering the assessment of effects, it To ensure that physical works associated with land is submitted that the proposal is not subdivision and development avoid or mitigate the contrary to this objective. adverse impacts on the natural qualities of the contrary to this objective. environment and on areas of significant that have nature conservation value and on areas that contain historic heritage.
+Policy 8.4.3.3 For the reasons presented in the To avoid or mitigate any adverse effects on visual assessment of effects, it is submitted that amenity values associated with subdivision and the proposal is not contrary to this associated development works. policy.
 Policy 8.4.3.4 For the reasons presented in the To encourage innovative subdivision design consistent assessment of effects, it is submitted that with the maintenance of amenity value. the proposal is not contrary to this policy.
-Policy 8.4.3.5 For the reasons presented in policy.
+Policy 8.4.3.5 For the reasons presented in the To avoid subdivision where it is likely that the subsequent assessment of effects, it is submitted that landuses would not give effect to the policies for the the proposal is not contrary to this outstanding or significant natural features, the policy.
+Sultanti loutaros, tro r · ·/·